 How To Easily Connect Wii To Smart TV

-To Easily Connect Wii To Smart TV: Use the AV multi cable that was included with your Wii to connect the console to the TV and the other end to your Wii to your smart TV.
+To Easily Connect Wii To Smart TV: Use the AV multi-cable that was included with your Wii to connect the console to the TV and the other end of your Wii to your smart TV.

 If the TV does not support Composite video, you should purchase an adaptor for one of the inputs that the TV supports.

 For more information on the adapters you’ll need for each TV input, keep reading to learn more.

 How To Connect Wii To Smart TV

 Observe the following guidelines to ensure a successful connection.

 Check the inputs that your TV can receive.